‘Rolex ripper’ jailed for robbing pensioner of £15,000 by trying to hug him

 ‘Rolex ripper’ jailed for robbing pensioner of £15,000 watch by trying to hug him in street

-Hampshire Police are reported investigating more than 30 similar thefts in their county alone
+Hampshire Police are said to be investigating more than 30 similar thefts in their county alone

 A woman thought to be a part of a crime gang dubbed the ‘Rolex rippers’ has been arrested for stealing a £15,000 watch from a pensioner.